Cost of Home Care in SW Fort Worth/Burleson TX and How LTC Insurance Works

 How Much Does Long-Term Care Insurance Cost in Texas?

-Texas does participate in the Texas Long-Term Care Partnership Program, which links LTC insurance to Medicaid asset protection.
-For families who purchase a qualified Partnership policy, every dollar paid in LTC insurance benefits is matched by a dollar of Medicaid asset protection — meaning a $200,000 LTC policy benefit paid out protects an additional $200,000 in assets from Medicaid spend-down requirements.
-This is a significant planning benefit for middle-income families in the Burleson and SW Fort Worth area who own a home and have retirement savings but cannot self-fund three or more years of full-time care.
+Texas participates in the Texas Long-Term Care Partnership Program, which links LTC insurance to Medicaid asset protection.
+For every dollar paid in LTC insurance benefits, Medicaid protects an equivalent dollar of assets from spend-down requirements.
+A $200,000 LTC policy benefit paid out protects an additional $200,000 in assets.
+This is a significant planning benefit for middle-income families in Burleson and SW Fort Worth who own a home and have retirement savings but cannot self-fund three or more years of full-time care.

 Filing an LTC Insurance Claim for Home Care